Dhara-95/CV/README.md

 ## Achievements and Interests

-- Selected by the Merchandising Director to take part in Arcadia’s ‘Buddy Scheme’ where I was responsible for an apprentice’s progression and training during their time at Arcadia.
-I am also part of the mentor scheme at Makers Academy where I am a mentor to students who have just started the course.
+- Selected by the Merchandising Director to take part in Arcadia’s mentor scheme, where I was responsible for an apprentice’s progression and training.

 - Nominated as the Joint Honours course representative at the University of Southampton.

 - Started documenting my learning and job hunting experiences on my [blog](https://medium.com/@dhara.patel95).

-- more recently i have started yoga and meditation to help keep my mind focused, whilst learning new technologies and processes throughout my makers journey and beyond.
+- More recently I have started yoga and meditation to help keep my mind focused, whilst learning new technologies and processes throughout my Makers journey and beyond.